zmedelis/bosquet/README.md

 happen.
 This is indicated with the `{% llm-generate %}` [tag](https://github.com/zmedelis/Selmer#tags).

 Generation is done with the following *Bosquet* features:
-- `llm-generate` will recieve all the text preceeding it with already filled in template slots.
-This text is used as the prompt to be sent to the competion API.
+- `llm-generate` will receive all the text preceding it with already filled-in template slots.
+This text is used as the prompt to be sent to the completion API.
 - `bosquet.openai` namespace defines completion function, that calls *OpenAI API* to initiate the completion

 ### Synopsis template